The "Newly Refurbished" Spirit of Niugini Liveaboard - A Floating Nightmare!

 The boat anchored at Esa-ala Jetty and some of the passengers did a fourth dive while others stayed on board for a presentation about RAW file processing, images size, resolution, JPG vs RAW.

-Day 4 - Balaban’s Bommie
+The good: Day 4 - Balaban’s Bommie

 09d 44.529’S 150d 43.157’E